 Living the Narrative Life: Stories as a Tool for Meaning Making (Heinemann Boynto/Cook).
 Along with his book, Gian has written and published a number of creative non-fiction pieces, especially about his Italian-American upbringing.
 These stories include “Moscatello Wine” and “The Italian Dentist.”
 Gian has also published a children’s book of folk tales called Don't Count Your Chickens!
 Stories for Kids to Tell!

 Gian’s interest in technology developed during the five years he worked as a professional technical writer.
 Gian also has two books forthcoming with Hampton Press on technology, Re-mapping Narrative: Technology's Impact on the Way We Write and TechCulture, Literacy, and the Academy.
 All of this work in technology and narrative has taught him the power of writing, both for personal discovery and for helping students get jobs, something he regularly devotes time to when he teaches Technical Writing.

 Gian’s favorite thing to do when he's not teaching is to play with his two wonderful sons, Cormac and Loughlin.
-He also likes to give presentations on integrating writing and mathematics with his beautiful wife, Edel Reilly, who is a middle school mathematics teacher at Westmont Hilltop Middle School in Johnstown, Pennsylvania.
+He also likes to give presentations on integrating writing and mathematics with his beautiful wife, Edel Reilly, who is a professor and acting chairperson of the Department of Mathematics at Indiana University of Pennsylvania.
 Gian is originally from Platteville, Wisconsin, so he is naturally a huge fan of the Green Bay Packers football team.
 He also has a great interest in fantasy genres, from comic books to Dungeons & Dragons to science fiction.
 He is also a Macintosh computer devotee and a member of Dogbert’s Ruling Class.

 Fraud, Waste, and Abuse Hotline